cktlco/crew-chief-autovoicepack/README.md

 ## 🎤 Common Task: Prepare recordings of your favorite voice
 As an alternative to using an Elevenlabs.io voice, **record yourself or use an existing source like a YouTube video** (via a tool like [yt-dlp](https://github.com/yt-dlp/yt-dlp)).

-1. Record at least **3x 10-second .wav file clips of the voice** for the baseline audio recordings (hint: record yourself speaking the `text_samples` in `record_elevenlabs_voice.py` for easy results).
+1. Record at least **three 10-second .wav file clips of the voice** for the baseline audio recordings (hint: record yourself speaking the `text_samples` in `record_elevenlabs_voice.py` for easy results).
 Only the first 10 seconds of each clip will be considered.
 2. Trim the recordings to **remove all silence** at the beginning or end of every file, and remove silence longer than ~0.4 seconds from the middle of any file.
 3. When saving, **format the audio files** as 32-bit float PCM WAV files with a 22.5 kHz sample rate and mono channel.
 4. Save the wav files with a simple filename into the `baseline/` folder